10 Symptoms of Langerhans cell histiocytosis You Should Never Ignore

 Langerhans cell histiocytosis can also involve the central nervous system, leading to symptoms such as headaches, seizures, or changes in behavior or mental function.
 Patients may also experience coordination difficulties, dizziness, or vision changes.

-● Must Read: 10 Symptoms of renal hypoplasia You Should Never Ignore
+● Must Read: 10 Symptoms of asthma attack You Should Never Ignore

 Central nervous system involvement in LCH can have serious implications for the overall health and well-being of patients, and it requires specialized care and monitoring by healthcare professionals.
 Treatment may involve medications to reduce inflammation and prevent further damage to the nervous system.